Installation & Configuration¶

 Installing an OpTiMSoC release should not take more than 10 minutes (if you have a decent internet connection), so let’s get started!

 Please first check the system requirements.

-- (optional, only if you want to do FPGA synthesis) Xilinx Vivado 2016.4.
+(optional, only if you want to do FPGA synthesis) Xilinx Vivado 2016.4 or higher.
 The free WebPack edition is sufficient for most use cases.

 Some external tools, especially EDA tools for synthesis and simulators, might be required that are in some cases proprietary and cost some money.
 Although OpTiMSoC is developed at an university with access to many EDA tools, we aim to always provide tool flows and support for open and free tools.
-But especially when it comes to synthesis such alternatives are even not available.
+But especially when it comes to synthesis such alternatives are not available (yet).

 In OpTiMSoC, we try to use only external dependencies which are known to be stable and readily available.
 Some can be installed as distribution packages, and others can be downloaded as binaries from us.

 These steps require root permissions.
 If you don’t have these ask the system administrator to run this script for you.
 In many lab environments using OpTiMSoC the required packages have already been installed for you and you can skip this step.

 # This command should get all required build dependencies ./tools/install-build-deps.sh # If you do not plan to build the documentation you can save yourself # a bit of download time by using INSTALL_DOC_DEPS=no ./tools/install-build-deps.sh # optional, but highly recommended: a waveform viewer sudo apt-get -y install gtkwave